jaalto/project--shell-script-performance-and-portability/README.md

   See [code](./bin/t-file-grep-vs-match-in-memory.sh).

 ```
    # 100 KiB buffer.
-Stored in $REPLY.
+Read into $REPLY.
    read -N$((100 * 1024)) < file

    if [[ $REPLY =~ $regexp1 ]]; then